Up to 50% off sofas & mattresses — limited‑time deals.

 • Buy a cloud couch for lounging comfort, not for formal posture.

-• Favor a foam-core or similarly supportive build over extreme softness alone.
+• Favor a supportive core over extreme softness alone.

-• Treat seat height and depth as comfort features, not styling details.
+• Treat seat depth and seat height as comfort features, not styling details.

-• If you have pets, kids, or heavy daily use, prioritize washable covers or performance fabric.
+• If you have pets, kids, or heavy daily use, prioritize washable covers or easier-clean upholstery.

-• If standing up easily matters, skip very low, overly compliant models.
+• If standing up easily matters, skip very low, overly soft models.

 What is a cloud couch dupe?

-A cloud couch dupe is a sofa designed to mimic the low, deep, plush feel of the original RH Cloud concept without the same price tag.
-The better dupes copy the comfort formula as well as the look, which usually means soft top cushioning, meaningful internal support, and modular flexibility.
+A cloud couch dupe is a sofa meant to deliver the same low, deep, plush feel associated with the original RH concept without the same price.
+The better dupes copy the comfort formula as well as the look, which usually means soft top cushioning paired with real support underneath.

 Are cloud couches good for back pain?

 Sometimes, but not automatically.
-A supportive cloud-style sofa can feel excellent for relaxing, while an overly soft one may let your pelvis sink too far and make upright sitting tiring.
-The key variable is support, not just plushness.
+A supportive cloud-style sofa can feel great for relaxing, while an overly soft one may let your pelvis sink too far and make upright sitting more tiring.
+Support matters more than the label.

 Can a cloud couch work in a small apartment?